9qwr/9qwr/README.md

-# 👋 Hello, I'm a Freelance Security Researcher!
+# 👋 Hello, I'm a Freelance Security Researcher

 🔍 I focus on mobile and web application security.
 📱 iOS apps, APIs, and web platforms are my main areas of interest.